barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

     painting seem to move purposefully when you look at it.

 - A greenish hallucinogenic drug which provokes mythos visions.

+### Found in China

+- A gross statuette of a bloated, tentacled, woman.

+- A strange and intricate mechanism.

+- A bunch of voluminous black and yellow robes.

 Peru session 1, 2018-09-29